 The Delphi Technique is a method used to estimate the likelihood and outcome of future events.
-A group of experts exchange views, and each individually gives estimates and assumptions to a facilitator who reviews the data and issues a summary report.
+A group of experts exchange views, and each independently gives estimates and assumptions to a facilitator who reviews the data and issues a summary report.

 The experts at each round have a full record of what forecasts other experts have made, but they do not know who made which forecast.
 Anonymity allows the experts to express their opinions freely, encourages openness and avoids admitting errors by revising earlier forecasts.

-The technique is an iterative process, and first aims to get a wide range of opinions from the group of experts.
+The technique is an iterative process, and first aims to get a broad range of opinions from the group of experts.
 The results of the first round of questions, when summarised, provide the basis for the second round of questions.
 Results from the second round of questions feed into the third and final round.

 The aim is to clarify and expand on issues, identify areas of agreement or disagreement and begin to find consensus.

 Step 1: Choose a Facilitator